property investment analysisinvestorscap rateproductai

 The walkthrough starts with a concrete ask: rental analysis for a potential investment (in the video, a four-unit property in Long Beach with a one-bedroom unit mix), including market rents and cap rate.
 Figgy uses skills aimed at investor calculations and pulls rent inputs from integrated market-rent data—meant to reflect what property managers and investors already trust, not scraped guesswork from whatever page ranked first that day.

-From there it can layer NOI-style thinking using reasonable expense assumptions, neighborhood context, and even value-add angles so the output reads like a serious first pass, not a single-line estimate.
+From there it can layer NOI-style thinking using reasonable expense assumptions, neighborhood context, and even value-add angles so the output reflects layered diligence—structured comps, expense logic, and narrative you could defend in conversation—not a single-line estimate scribbled on the back of a listing sheet.

 Buy boxes and “what happens next”